dtungbmw/coding_practice/python/tesla/README.md

 ## Realtime anomaly analysis

-- Run: python3 anomaly_dector.py
+- Run: python3 anomaly_detector.py

 - Boxplot's statistics is extracted for simple anomaly analysis

-- The upper and lower quantile values per site and per hour is used to decide if new data is pontential outlier
+- The upper and lower quartile values per site and per hour is used to decide if new data is potential outlier

 - Note I only collected 2 days' data, ideally, much more data is needed for better anomaly detection

 - The output will show the anomaly, e.g.:

 *** Site: f34b386a, date= 2021-07-04 18:12:44+00:00, hour= 18, solar= 12620.79 has anomaly detected

 ===> lower= 11073.5725, upper= 12594.880000000001

 *** Site: 5fc96249, date= 2021-07-04 18:12:45+00:00, hour= 18, solar= 7575.57 has anomaly detected

 ===> lower= 7552.712500000001, upper= 7573.4325

 *** Site: 82c74b9e, date= 2021-07-04 18:12:45+00:00, hour= 18, solar= 3113.66 has anomaly detected

 ===> lower= 3115.965, upper= 3211.7725